The Origin Of She.Wolf

 A knowing begins to move beneath the surface of the life she has built.

-To keep the structure of the life that once made sense.
+To remain loyal to the life that once made sense.

 Until one day, she can’t.

-The first whisper of She.Wolf was heard during a time of exhaustion.
+I heard the first whisper of She.Wolf during a time of deep exhaustion.

-A moment when the body finally said no to a life that had been lived mostly in strength, responsibility, and endurance.
+A moment when my body finally said no to a life lived mostly on endurance, responsibility and survival.

 Not a plan.